10 Bad Payroll Habits to Drop as Soon as Possible

 According to Capello, paying without proper documentation is a big no. “In other words, making a special payment from a verbal contact instead of with proper paperwork.
 John Smith is supposed to receive a bonus – is there a request, and has it gone through channels?
-No proper paperwork model exists?
+Does no proper paperwork model exist?
 Create a system of documentation so that there is always a paper trail for anything you do.”

 5. Not running audit programs